gauravsaxena1983/RoboND-DeepLearning-Project/README.md

     # The function returns the output layer of your model. "x" is the final layer obtained from the last decoder_block()
     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(x)
 ```

+# Selection of Hyper Parameters:

+Batch Size: Started with a batch size of 20 and later finilize on 100.

+Workers: Basically you can use the number of cores in your processor as the number of workers.

+Steps Per Epoch: Basically we can approximate the number of steps per epoch by check the number of images per batch.
+So for images 4131 and batch size pf 100 we approximate it to 41.

+Validation Steps: Same with validation steps.
+With number of images 1184 and batch size 100 we approximate it to 12.

+Learning Rate: I have kept the learning rate at 0.001 for the runs.